ple1n/nsproxy/Readme.md

 - Portmaster does not handle the use case this tool is concerning.
     - I find it dishonest because its per-app-vpn feature only works with *their* VPNs
 - Opensnitch does not have the `redirect/restrict programs to certain net interfaces, addresses (of socks5)` feature.
+- Easider debugging of the network due to netns seperating traffic.
+You have create one netns for each process you want to debug.

 ## The usecase